USC Marshall School of Business: Hoffman Hall

 The H. Leslie Hoffman Hall of Business Administration, which opened in 1973 and stands eight stories tall, is the former home of the Crocker Business Library (now renamed the Gaughan & Tiberti Library on the first floor of Fertitta Hall).
 It is named for H. Leslie Hoffman, father of Jane Hoffman Popovich.
 It was designed by architect I.M.
 Pei.
 The building was extensively renovated in 2015-16 into faculty offices.

 Programs

 Undergraduate

 The Marshall School offers a Bachelor of Science in Business Administration.
 There are several joint programs that offer studies with International Relations and Cinematic Arts in combination with Business Administration.
-New students take a business core and have other time to fulfill the USC Core and take elective classes.
+New students take a business core and have other time to fulfill the USC Core and take elective classes with the option to earn one of nine emphases.

 The undergraduate program offers a variety of international opportunities.
 The Global Leadership Program (GLP) comprises a two-semester seminar on business leadership in China and a spring break trip to China.